 Located near Corey Avenue shopping district is Colonel Michael J. Horan Park.
-There is a waterfront playground and covered picnic area, barbecue grill, and restrooms with FREE parking.
+There is a waterfront playground, covered picnic area, barbecue grill, and restrooms with FREE parking.

 The St Pete Beach Community Center is also on the property which has a variety of community classes, summer camps, gym and art space, and more.

-Lazarillo Park is the neighborhood park across from Pass-a-Grille.
+Lazarillo Park is the neighborhood park across from the Don CeSar.
 It is one of the quietest and nicest parks in St Pete Beach.
-It has tennis courts, walking paths, a kids’ playground, and a covered picnic space.
+It has tennis courts, walking paths, a kids’ playground, and covered picnic space.